Skip to main content

 LLM settings

-The LLM settings are applied:
+The LLM settings apply to:

-Basic settings:
+Main settings:

-• Max tokens in request: limits the number of tokens that can be sent to the LLM.
+• Max tokens in request: Limits the number of tokens that can be sent to the LLM.

-• Max tokens in response: limits the number of tokens that the LLM can generate in one iteration.
+• Max tokens in response: Limits the number of tokens that the LLM can generate in one iteration.

-• Temperature adjusts the creativity level of responses.
+• Temperature: Adjusts the creativity level of responses.
 Higher temperature values produce more creative and less predictable results.
 We recommend adjusting either Temperature or Top P, but not both at once.

 Advanced settings: